This guide is intended for Node Operators participating in the Liquid Collective protocol.

 Node Operator address gets approved on the Node Operator registry contracts

-CLI provides various commands to facilitate Node Operators in the process of managing validator keys.
+provides various commands to facilitate Node Operators in the process of managing validator keys.

 It is also possible to build the binary from sources.